mlibrary/conflupdater/Readme.md

 bin/setup
 ```

-Edit `config/conflupdater.yml` and fill in appropriate values.
+Edit `config/conflupdater.yml` and fill in appropriate values for the hostname and space key.

 ## Use